Henleaze: Amenities

-The other former quarry was filled in and made into a park, now known as Old Quarry Park.
+Another former quarry was filled in and made into a park, now known as Old Quarry Park.
 It was recently renovated with the help of a grant from the National Lottery for the provision of play equipment, seating and flower beds.

-Henleaze also features newsagents, bakeries, supermarkets and charity-shops, as well as a library, the Orpheus cinema which is run by 'King' Harold and Scott Cinemas and the Den (Est 2007).
+Henleaze also features newsagents, bakeries, supermarkets and charity shops, as well as a library, the Orpheus cinema which is run by 'King' Harold and Scott Cinemas and the Den (Est 2007).
 Henleaze Old Boys Cricket Club was formed in 2005 and play at the neighbouring Golden Hill Cricket ground.
 The membership of the club is primarily former Henleaze Junior School pupils.
 There is also a thriving Tennis Club based in Tennessee Grove with 4 outdoor courts and planning permission for floodlighting one has recently been granted.

+The Henleaze Society is a local charitable amenity group, whose activities include a newsletter, monitoring planning applications and developments in transport and traffic, campaigning for and contributing to Bristol City Council's neighbourhood character appraisal of Henleaze and purchasing and maintaining a public defibrillator.
+In 1997 they named a small alley "Dogsmess Alley" in an attempt to highlight a fouling problem there.

 Churches

 Henleaze parish church, St Peter's, was designed and built in 1926 by A. V. Gough.
 Trinity-Henleaze United Reformed Church was built in 1907 (as Henleaze Congregational Church) and designed by Frank Wills, who designed many Bristol churches.